Weird and wonderful roadside diners in every state

 Alaska: Roadside Inn, Wasilla

-If you’re not freaked out by being overlooked by a menagerie of taxidermy animals glaring at you while you dig into your meal, then Wasilla’s Roadside Inn is the place to go.
-The quaint restaurant looks like it belongs in another era and exudes Alaskan charm with picturesque paintings of the diverse terrain on the walls.
-It’s a diner experience you’d only get in Alaska.
+If you’re not freaked out by being watched by a menagerie of taxidermy animals while you dig into your meal, Wasilla’s Roadside Inn is the place to go.
+This quaint restaurant looks like it belongs in another era and it's full of Alaskan charm, with picturesque paintings of the state's diverse terrain on the walls.
+In short, it offers a diner experience you’d only get in the Last Frontier.

 Arizona: Delgadillo’s Snow Cap Drive-In, Seligman

-This historic roadside stop on the former Route 66 in Seligman is a must-visit.
-Built from scrap lumber in 1953, Delgadillo’s Snow Cap Drive-In is an example of flamboyant roadside architecture and a great rest spot.
-Out front is a roofless 1936 Chevrolet hardtop, decorated with horns, automotive emblems and an artificial Christmas tree.
-The diner’s unusual style extends inside, where you’ll find all kinds of a colourful decor and a menu of diner classics.
+This historic roadside stop, located on the former Route 66 in Seligman, is a must-visit.
+Built from scrap lumber in 1953, Delgadillo’s Snow Cap Drive-In is both an example of flamboyant roadside architecture and a great rest spot.
+Out front, you'll spot a roofless 1936 Chevrolet hardtop, decorated with horns, automotive emblems, and an artificial Christmas tree.
+The joint's unusual style extends to the inside, where you’ll find colorful décor and a menu of diner classics.

 Arkansas: Mammoth Orange Cafe, Redfield

-While driving through Redfield, halfway between Little Rock and Pine Bluff, you’ll find Mammoth Orange Cafe, which has been a roadside pit-stop since 1966.
-You can’t miss it: just as the name suggests, it’s a big orange-shaped diner that features some of the best hamburgers, hot dogs and chilli dogs around.
-Inspired by a restaurant in California built in the 1950s, Mammoth Orange Cafe is renowned as an interesting place to grab a bite to eat while travelling along Highway 365.
+While driving through Redfield, halfway between Little Rock and Pine Bluff, you’ll find Mammoth Orange Cafe – a roadside pit stop established in 1966.
+You can’t miss it; just as the name suggests, it’s an enormous, orange-shaped diner, and it serves some of the best hamburgers, hot dogs, and chili dogs around.
+Inspired by a restaurant in California built in the 1950s, Mammoth Orange Cafe is rightly renowned as an interesting place to grab a bite to eat while traveling along Highway 365.

 Colorado: The Airplane Restaurant, Colorado Springs

-Airplane food doesn’t have the best reputation but this restaurant in Colorado Springs challenges perceptions by serving great food in a historic Boeing KC-97 tanker.
-Built in 1953, the airplane refuelled aircraft throughout the world before being transformed into the The Airplane Restaurant in 2002.
-The diner is rich in aviation history with pictures, memorabilia and rare artefacts.
+Airplane food doesn’t have the best reputation, but this restaurant in Colorado Springs challenges perceptions by serving great food in a historic Boeing KC-97 tanker.
+Built in 1953, the airplane refueled aircraft around the world before being transformed into a restaurant in 2002.
+As you might expect, the interior is rich in aviation history, with pictures, memorabilia, and rare artifacts lining the walls.

 Connecticut: Traveler Restaurant, Union

-For all the bookworms out there, this roadside diner gives customers free books with their food.
-Serving classic American dishes, Traveler Restaurant also has a store downstairs where customers can buy books.
-The best part about eating here is that instead of waiting impatiently for your food to be prepared, you can peruse the bookshelves, decide which free book you’d like and start reading.
+One for all the bookworms out there, this roadside diner gives customers free books with their food.
+Serving classic American dishes, Traveler Restaurant also has a bookstore downstairs, where customers can get their hands on a wide range of tomes.
+The best part about eating here is that instead of waiting impatiently for your food to be prepared, you can peruse the bookshelves and decide which free book you’d like to start reading.

 Delaware: Helen’s Famous Sausage House, Smyrna

-It may not look like much from the outside but diners at Helen’s Famous Sausage House are greeted by a life-size mannequin of Elvis Presley and countless pictures of the King.
-Located on North Dupont Highway, the modest diner attracts hordes of people wanting a savoury breakfast sandwich, like the double sausage served on a warm, buttered hot dog bun, in a space that’s effectively a shrine to the legendary singer.
+Helen’s Famous Sausage House may not look like much from the outside, but once you step through the door, you'll be greeted by a life-size mannequin (and countless pictures) of Elvis Presley.
+Located on North Dupont Highway, the modest diner attracts hordes of people keen to enjoy a savory breakfast sandwich – like the double sausage sandwich, served on a warm hot dog bun – in a space that’s effectively a shrine to the legendary singer.
+Another location can be found in Newark.

-This Sunshine State gem in Sarasota serves mango with just about everything, from waffles and mimosas to the famous butter spread on freshly cooked biscuits.
-Don’t worry if you’re not a mango fan, though – Toasted Mango Café, which has two locations in the city, does have options without the tropical fruit.
+This gem of a Sunshine State diner serves mango with just about everything, from waffles and French toast to the butter that's spread on its freshly cooked biscuits.
+Don’t worry if you’re not a mango fan, though, Toasted Mango Café, which has two locations in Sarasota and another in Holmes Beach, does have plenty of options that come without the tropical fruit.

 Georgia: Marietta Diner, Marietta

-Marietta Diner, a neon palace viewers may have spotted on Guy Fieri's Diners, Drive-Ins and Dives, looks fabulous inside and out and is open 24 hours.
-The menu is broad and varied, with timeless breakfast favourites, sandwiches, burgers and, reflecting the owner’s heritage, a variety of Greek meals.
-Sweet-toothed customers can’t resist the eye-catching cake display – the baklava cheesecake is particularly divine.
+Marietta Diner, a neon palace you may have spotted on Guy Fieri's Diners, Drive-Ins and Dives, not only looks fabulous inside and out, but it's also open 24 hours a day.
+The menu is broad and varied, with timeless breakfast favorites, sandwiches, burgers, and – reflecting the owner’s heritage – a selection of Greek meals on offer.
+Sweet-toothed customers will find it hard to resist the eye-catching cake display (the baklava cheesecake is particularly tasty).

 Hawaii: Rock Island Café, Honolulu

-Rock Island Café pays homage to the 1950s with joyful abandon, from its menu and music to the memorabilia on display.
-Walls are adorned photos and posters and dishes are named after iconic characters, movies, TV shows, songs and celebrities, from King Kong to the King, Elvis Presley.
-Beef hot dogs, burgers and milkshakes fill the menu – which, because this is Honolulu, is displayed on a surfboard.
+From its menu and music to the memorabilia on display, Rock Island Café pays homage to the 1950s with joyful abandon.
+Its walls are adorned with photos and posters, while its dishes are named after iconic characters, movies, TV shows, songs, and celebrities, from the Fonzie French fries to the Bond 007 barbecued pork pizza.
+Beef hot dogs, burgers, and milkshakes also fill the menu, alongside an array of tempting ice cream sundaes.
 There’s also a shop selling collectibles.

 Idaho: The Rusty Lantern Diner, Ucon